How to Choose Affordable, High Quality Essential Oils (No, You Don't Need to Break the Bank to Get Good Quality Essential Oils)

 Try to find a company you trust online, too.
 I know it's tempting to purchase blindly through Amazon, but just be careful.
 Buyer beware and all that.
 And---if you happen to come across an essential oil company that meets all the above criteria, and it doesn't happen to be one of my three favorites---that's great!
 Just because I don't list it here doesn't mean it's not good.
 Most likely it means either I have not tried the essential oils, or I have tried them and had some type of bad experience.

-Which Essential Oil Companies Do I Recommend, Then?
+Which Essential Oil Companies Do I Personally Recommend?

 In no particular order: